Comparing the Best HDR Software

 - Photomatix is the go to software if you are a Windows user and if you don’t need too many presets, don’t want to be too creative or just need HDR for real estate photography (Photomatix has a special and lower priced version for real estate photos, see here).

-- If you are a MAC user and love being artistic, want a great choice of (pre-installed) presets and editing functions, then AURORA HDR 2017 is for you and we highly recommend you give it a (free) try!
+- If you are a MAC user and love being artistic, want a great choice of (pre-installed) presets and editing functions, then AURORA HDR 2017 is for you (update: see our Aurora 2018 review) and we highly recommend you give it a (free) try!

 Related Post: Luminar 2018 Review